Numeric Unix Error MessagesDecember 2001

 - #define EFBIG 27 /* File too large */

+You've tried to extend a file byond the maximum supported size.
 That could be the maximum size supported by the file system or it could be a per-process limit imposed on you specifically.

 - #define ENOSPC 28 /* No space left on device */

 Ooops.
 Time for a larger disk.
 IPC creates can also return this.